LilacMeteorObservatory/MetDetPy/docs/config-doc.md

 A configuration file is a `JSON` formatted text comprising four sections: [description](#description), [loader](#loader), [detector](#detector), and [Collector](#collector).
 For reference, predefined settings are stored in theFor reference, predefined settings are stored in theFor reference, predefined settings are stored in the [config](../config) directory.
 While going through this guide, it's advisable to use [the default configuration file](../config/m3det_normal.json) as a reference to better comprehend the configuration file format.

-⚠️ APIs in this document may still be changed until the formal `v2.0.0` is released.

 ## Description

 The `description` section provides the name of the configuration and a brief introduction.
 This section is primarily designed for frontend applications, as MetDetPy often operates as the backend.
 However, it's not critical for the detection process.